Quartz/bad-data-guide/README.md

 * [Data are too coarse](#data-are-too-coarse)
 * [Data are aggregated to the wrong categories or geographies](#data-are-aggregated-to-the-wrong-categories-or-geographies).

-### Data was entered by humans
+### Data were entered by humans

 Human data entry is such a common problem that symptoms of it are mentioned in at least 10 of the other issues described here.
-There is no worse way to screw up data than to let a single human type it in.
+There is no worse way to screw up data than to let a single human type it in, without validation.
 For example, I once acquired the complete dog licensing database for Cook County, Illinois.
 Instead of requiring the person registering their dog to choose a breed from a list, the creators of the system had simply given them a text field to type into.
 As a result this database contained at least 250 spellings of `Chihuahua`.
 Even with the best tools available, data this messy can't be saved.
-It is effectively meaningless.
-It's not that important with dog data, but you don't want it happening with wounded soldiers or stock tickers.
+They are effectively meaningless.
+This is not that important with dog data, but you don't want it happening with wounded soldiers or stock tickers.
 Beware human-entered data.

-### Data is intermingled with formatting and annotations
+### Data are intermingled with formatting and annotations

-Complex representations of data such as data in HTML and XML allow for a clean separation between data and formatting, but this is not the case for common tabular representations of data such as a spreadsheet.
+Complex representations of data such HTML and XML allow for a clean separation between data and formatting, but this is not the case for common tabular representations of data such as a spreadsheet.
 Yet, people still try.
 A common problem with data provided as a spreadsheet is that the first few rows of data will actually be descriptions or notes about the data rather than column headings or data itself.
 A key or data dictionary may also be placed in the middle of the spreadsheet.
 Header rows may be repeated.
 Or the spreadsheet will include multiple tables (which may have different column headings) one after the other in the same sheet rather than separated into different sheets.

 In all of these cases the main solution is simply to identify the problem.
 Obviously trying to perform any analysis on a spreadsheet that has these kinds of problems will fail, sometimes for non-obvious reasons.
-When looking at new data for the first time it's always a good idea to ensure there aren't extra header rows or other formatting characters inserted with the data.
+When looking at new data for the first time it's always a good idea to ensure there aren't extra header rows or other formatting characters inserted amongst the data.

 ### Aggregations were computed on missing values